-Advanced breast cancer (ABC) encompasses both locally advanced breast cancer (LABC) and metastatic breast cancer (MBC).
-It is estimated that approximately 10-15 percent of all new breast cancer diagnoses are LABC, and approximately 6 percent of women with breast cancer have MBC when they are diagnosed.3,4
+Advanced breast cancer (ABC) includes both locally advanced breast cancer (LABC) and metastatic breast cancer (MBC).
+About 10 to 15 percent of all new breast cancer diagnoses are LABC.
+About 6 percent of women with breast cancer have MBC when they are diagnosed.3,4

 How many people are living with metastatic breast cancer?

-The estimates for how many people are living with advanced breast cancer is more difficult to estimate, as recurrence statistics are not routinely collected.
-While some women are diagnosed with ABC, others may experience ABC as a recurrence (when cancer comes back after treatment).
+The estimates for how many people are living with advanced breast cancer are more difficult to estimate.
+This is because recurrence statistics are not routinely collected.
+Some women are diagnosed with ABC.
+However, others may experience ABC as a recurrence (when cancer comes back after treatment).

-Recently, one study looked at the data to determine how many women are living with MBC, including those newly diagnosed at a later stage and women who developed metastatic disease after an initial diagnosis at an earlier stage.
-Researchers estimated that there were more than 150,000 women in the U.S. living with MBC as of January 1st, 2017, and 3 out of 4 of these women had initially been diagnosed with an earlier stage of breast cancer.5,6
+One study looked at data to determine how many women are living with MBC.
+This included those newly diagnosed at a later stage and women who developed metastatic disease after an initial diagnosis at an earlier stage.
+Researchers estimated that more than 150,000 women in the United States were living with MBC as of January 1, 2017.
+Three out of 4 of these women had first been diagnosed with an earlier stage of breast cancer.5,6

-The study found that the number of women living with MBC is increasing, and this increase is believed to be due, in part, to the aging of the U.S. population, as well as improvements in treatment.
-The number of women with MBC increased by 4 percent from 1990 to 2000 and by 17 percent from 2000 to 2010.
-Researchers estimate that the rate will continue to increase by 31 percent from 2010 to 2020.5,6
+The study found that the number of women living with MBC is increasing.
+This is due, in part, to the aging of the U.S. population, as well as improvements in treatment.
+The number of women with MBC increased by 4 percent from 1990 to 2000 and 17 percent from 2000 to 2010.
+Researchers estimated the rate would continue to increase by 31 percent from 2010 to 2020.5,6

-In addition, women are living longer with MBC, especially those diagnosed at younger ages (ages 15-49).
-While 40 percent of women currently living with MBC have had metastatic disease for two years or less, another 34 percent have lived for five years or more with MBC.
-The length of time that women are living with MBC is increasing, with 11 percent of women diagnosed with MBC during 2000-2004 less than 64 years old surviving 10 years or more.5,6
+Plus, women are living longer with MBC, especially those diagnosed at younger ages (ages 15-49).
+About 40 percent of women currently living with MBC have had metastatic disease for 2 years or less.
+Another 34 percent have lived for 5 years or more with MBC.
+The length of time women are living with MBC is increasing.
+Data shows 11 percent of women under 64 years old diagnosed with MBC from 2000 to 2004 are surviving 10 years or more.5,6

 Who gets metastatic breast cancer?

 Breast cancer is most common in women who are middle-aged or older.
-The risk of breast cancer increases with age, and increasing age is the strongest risk factor for developing breast cancer.
-Other factors that increase a woman’s risk of developing breast cancer include:7
+The risk of breast cancer increases with age.
+Increasing age is the strongest risk factor for developing breast cancer.
+Other factors that increase the risk of developing breast cancer include:7

 - Having a family history of breast cancer or a known BRCA1 or BRCA2 genetic mutation